michalis0/Cloud-and-Advanced-Analytics/assignment1/README.md

 - **Average rating filter (SQL):** retrieve movies with an average rating above a given threshold (e.g. > 4.0), using SQL JOIN, GROUP BY, and aggregation.
 - **Release year filter:** filter movies by release year (e.g. released after 2019).

-Render the results of the user query.
-When a movie is selected, show additional details.
-Use the **OpenMovieDatabase** or **The Movie Database** to display the movie poster and enriched information (e.g., overview of the movie, cast of the movie, etc.).
+Render the results of the user query and when a movie is selected, display additional details.
+Use OpenMovieDatabase or The Movie Database to show the movie poster and enriched information (e.g. movie overview, cast, etc.).
+In other words, design the application to be visually appealing, user-friendly, and fully functional.

 Your database must be **BigQuery**, and the user interface (UI) must be implemented using **Streamlit**.

 Typically, an application is divided into three layers: **database**, **middleware (business logic)**, and **the UI**.
 To simplify things for this assignment, we will implement only **2 layers**: the **database** and a combined **logic + UI** layer, so the SQL queries will be incorporated into the UI layer.

 **The Streamlit application will be dockerized and deployed** on the Google Cloud.
 We will test the endpoints and the code quality.

+When SQL is used, the executed SQL command must be displayed in the terminal.

 ### Expected components:

+The assignments are progressive, and their objective is to design and develop a complete application deployed on Google Cloud Platform.
+Each assignment corresponds to a stage of the project, allowing new features to be added gradually while reusing and improving the previous work.

+It is therefore essential that the code is modular, in order to make it easier to add new features in the following assignment.

+For the current assignment, the following components are expected:
 - **BigQuery** (database)
 - **SQL** (query language)
 - **Docker** (containerization)